looker/block-acs-census-bigquery-config/README.md

 You'll find two types of view files in this Data Block: those related to geography (in the `geography` folder) and those that group fields into categories like `employment` and `population` (in the views folder).
 The Census Bureau designates  `GEOID` identifiers for each geographic region. `GEOID`s are hierarchical, allowing the `geographic` views to be joined via their respective `geo_id` fields to more granular levels.

 This block includes the following premade explores.
-Each explore includes accompnaying map layers based on Census Bureau's `GEOID` designations:
+Each explore includes accompanying map layers based on Census Bureau's `GEOID` designations:

 - ACS Census Data
   - State